hazelcast/hazelcast/hazelcast-documentation/src/ConfiguringHazelcast.md

 ![](images/HazelcastXML.jpg)

 For most users, default configuration should be fine.
 If not, you can tailor this XML file according to your needs by adding/removing/modifying properties (Declarative Configuration).
-Please refer to [Configuration Properties](#advanced-configuration-properties) for details.
+Please refer to the [Configuration Properties section](#advanced-configuration-properties) for details.

 Besides declarative configuration, you can configure your cluster programmatically (Programmatic Configuration).
 Just instantiate a `Config` object and add/remove/modify properties.

 You can also use wildcards while configuring Hazelcast.
-Please refer to the section [Using Wildcard](#using-wildcard) for details.
+Please refer to the [Using Wildcard section](#using-wildcard) for details.

 <br></br>

 ***RELATED INFORMATION***

-*Please refer to [Configuration](#configuration) chapter for more information.*
+*Please refer to the [Configuration chapter](#configuration) for more information.*